School meal policy

 - provide a menu with multiple choices to include everyone

-- offer fruit and yoghurt every day
+- offer fruit and yoghurt twice a week

 - offer freshly baked bread to accompany every meal